gears1763-2/gears1763-2_Intro2Coding_Python3/1_Setup/1-3_Workflow.md

 ![Python_Windows_workflow](assets/Python_Windows_workflow.png)

-For Linux users, the workflow will look essentially identical (so from now on, only the Windows examples will be illustrated).
+For Linux users, the workflow will look essentially identical, so from now on only the Windows examples will be illustrated.
+It ultimately shouldn't matter; Python is what's called a *write once, run anywhere* language, so a Python script is a Python script.